thoughtbot/testing-rails/book/types_of_tests/view_specs/rendering_images_inline.md

 In this spec, we build a link with an image URL, then `render` our partial with our link as a local variable.
-We then make a simple assertion that the image appears in the rendered html.
+We then make a simple assertion that the image appears in the rendered HTML.

 When I initially implemented this partial, I had forgotten to also render the image on the link's show page.
 Since some functionality I expected to see wasn't